znck/znck.dev/articles/2019-05-20-awesomeconf.md

----
-published: 2019-05-20
-tag:
-  - organizing
-  - vue
-cover: ../public/2019-awesomeconf/cover.jpg
----

 # Running an awesome conference

 I love attending conferences.
 For inspiring talks, for making new friends and meeting old friends, or for learning new things, conferences have been influential in my journey as a developer.
 I like many conferences, but I want to be in every vue conference.
 If you been to a vue Conference, then you know that there’s something different about it.
 The environment is so welcoming and friendly.
 Sad!
 I have to travel across the world to be in one.
 I have longed to see a vue conference in India, my home, for a long time now.

-I decided, I was done waiting! _Let’s start a vue conference_, I urged Swapnil.
+I decided, I was done waiting! *Let’s start a vue conference*, I urged Swapnil.
 He was in.
 We were ready.
 But we didn’t have the slightest clue how to.
 So, we started looking at other conferences.
 ReactFoo, JSFoo, VueConf, Connect.Tech and VueFes.
 These conferences are enormous.
 A lot goes into running them, and that scared me.
 It was not doable for me, for Swapnil, for a team of two who has been struggling to keep the vue meetup running.

 The dream would have ended there if Sid wasn’t there.